psychoinformatics-de/ipsy-docs/content/pages/faq.rst

 Hardware Recommendations
 ************************
-Alex Waite can help you if you have questions about the fit of a given hardware solution or need help coming up with the specs for a new hardware purchase.
+**Nico Marek** can help you if you have questions about the fit of a given hardware solution or need help coming up with the specs for a new hardware purchase.

 Once determined, you will need to work with the secretary responsible for your lab.
 They can best guide you through the purchasing process and inform you of